geofmureithi/apalis/README.md

 - _timeout_ — Support timeouts on jobs
 - _limit_ — 💪 Limit the amount of jobs
 - _filter_ — Support filtering jobs based on a predicate
-- _extensions_ — Add a global extensions to jobs

 ## Storage Comparison